 This programme is dedicated to giving non-business students a rigorous conceptual framework and a systematic knowledge and understanding of the issues that are at the forefront of management and marketing theory and practice today.
 Students will be provided with a rigorous intensive grounding in the core business elements and will gain a deep understanding of the contemporary issues, both internally and in the wider business environment.
 As such, the students will gain a deeper understanding of the diverse nature of demands from consumers, regulators and suppliers to enhance their ability to analyse issues and propose business solutions.
 Students will be equipped with skills and knowledge which can be immediately applied, making them work ready and change ready.

-The Marketing Institute of Ireland offers a Scholarship worth 80% of the fees for the Postgraduate Diploma in Management and Marketing 2016-17.
+The Marketing Institute of Ireland offers a Scholarship worth 80% of the fees for the Postgraduate Diploma in Management and Marketing 2018-2019.
 All candidates for the scholarship should hold a 2.2 honours degree and have a minimum of three years work experience. candidates need to submit a CV and documentary evidence of their undergraduate qualification.
-In addition, candidates should submit a 1000 word essay setting out their motivation for applying for this programme, a proposed area they would look at for their management project, and why they feel they should be considered for a scholarship.
+In addition, candidates should submit a 1000 word essay setting out their motivation for applying for this programme, a proposed area they would like to focus on for their capstone Team Consulting Project, and why they feel they should be considered for a scholarship.
 The scholarship will be awarded to the most suitable candidate as decided by a panel of representatives from MII and DIT on the basis of submitted documentation.

 EU Fees *